 For more info on how the keto diet can support ASD, check out our in-depth article here.

-There is still plenty left to be discovered about ketones and how they can affect our cognitive functions.
+There is still plenty to be discovered about ketones and how they can affect our cognitive functions.

 While it has been proven that a nutritional ketogenic diet can reduce seizures in epileptic patients, there is much work to be done to understand the diet’s relation to anxiety.